A quality cloud-based predictive dialler will enable your business to engage with your customers ahead of your competitors.

 A myriad of terms are thrown about to describe dialler technology and its variations ie; Predictive Dialler, Auto-Dialler, Dialler, Robo-Dialler, Click to Dial etc. There’s also the different dialling modes such as; Predictive, Power, Preview, Pre-Emptive or Progressive dialling that have no doubt added to the confusion. (see glossary)

 That aside, businesses use dialler technology as a highly effective means of communicating with both prospects and customers in a timely and accurate manner.
-The significance of predictive diallers is that they are able to vet unproductive calls such as; engaged, no answer, disconnected numbers and voicemail – resulting in call centre staff being fed with only live phone calls.
-Moreover, predictive diallers have the capacity to increase agent ‘talk-time’ to 45-50 minutes every hour – meaning agents consistently spend around 80% of their time on the phone drumming up business and managing customer needs.
+The significance of cloud-based predictive diallers is that they are able to vet unproductive calls such as; engaged, no answer, disconnected numbers and voicemail – resulting in call centre staff being fed with only live phone calls.
+Moreover, cloud-based predictive diallers have the capacity to increase agent ‘talk-time’ to 45-50 minutes every hour – meaning agents consistently spend around 80% of their time on the phone drumming up business and managing customer needs.

 A quality cloud-based predictive dialler are like any SaaS application, in that, on the provision there is sufficient internet broadband such as the NBN; the technology is readily accessible.
 Furthermore, dialler SaaS typically bundles VoIP, Softphones, SIP Trunks and Hosted PBX components as a single software application, and therefore from a technical perspective, all that is required client-side is an operational LAN incorporating the internet, a suitable internet router and a network switch for devices.
 Operationally, you’ll need Laptop/PC’s and recommended USB or wireless headsets; as well as a contact database and/or access to your CRM and an agent script.